matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 await hre.zkUpgrades.upgradeProxy(deployer.zkWallet, <PROXY_ADDRESS>, myContractV2);
 ```

-In the options section, include the following arguments to configure deployment type and salt:
+In the options section, include the `deploymentType` and `salt` to configure deployment type and salt.
- - `deploymentType`
- - `salt`

  ```
 const myContractV2 = await deployer.loadArtifact('contractV2');